klauseduard/under-over-models/chapters/03-organizational-models.md

 - Maintain adaptability
 - Avoid impediments to organizational evolution

-This principle, often attributed to Oliver Wendell Holmes Sr. who stated "I would not give a fig for the simplicity this side of complexity, but I would give my life for the simplicity on the other side of complexity," captures the essence of organizational model balance.
+This principle is captured by a statement attributed to [Oliver Wendell Holmes Sr.](https://www.britannica.com/biography/Oliver-Wendell-Holmes): "I would not give a fig for the simplicity this side of complexity, but I would give my life for the simplicity on the other side of complexity."
+This quote encapsulates the essence of organizational model balance.
 It acknowledges that effective simplicity isn't achieved through ignoring complexity (underfitting) but rather through understanding and navigating through it to reach clarity.
 In organizational contexts, this means developing structures sophisticated enough to address real-world complexity while remaining clear and navigable.

 ![To simplified complexity](../images/simplify-complexity.svg)